Getting Around Nepal: The Journey of a Lifetime

 • Tipping: The tipping system may vary from restaurant to restaurant.
 Some charge mandatory service fees, while in some restaurants, you can tip as much as you want.

 • Important info: Nepali foods are normally heavy and spicy.
-Most of the authentic foods are available in restaurants in Kathmandu but to taste some authentic foods, you need to travel to the original place.
+Most of the authentic foods are available in restaurants in Kathmandu, but to taste some authentic foods, you need to travel to the original place.

 Drinks